 Log into the RiskSense platform.

-Navigate to Automation > Integrations.
+Navigate to the Automate > Integrations page.

 Using the search bar in the upper-right corner of the Integrations page, type AWS to find the connector.

 This connector appears in both the Network and Compliance categories, which operate the same.
 Since it has both kinds of data based on the assessment’s rules packages, it appears under two categories.